 (b) provide to the applicant a copy of the Rules and By-Laws of the Society; and request payment within 28 days after receipt of the notification of the sum payable under the Membership By-Laws as the first year's annual subscription.

+(c) notify the membership of the Society of the election of a new Member in the next edition of the Society’s newsletter.

-(9) The Honorary Secretary shall, within 28 days after receipt of the amounts referred to in Rule 5(8)(b), enter the applicant's name in the register of members.
+(8) The Honorary Secretary shall, within 28 days after receipt of the amounts referred to in Rule 5(7)(b), enter the applicant's name in the register of members.

-(10) An applicant for membership becomes a Member and is entitled to exercise the rights of membership when their name has been entered in the register of Members.
+(9) An applicant for membership becomes a Member and is entitled to exercise the rights of membership when their name has been entered in the register of Members.

-(11) If the Council rejects an application, or Members fail to approve the application at an Ordinary Meeting of the Society (held in accordance with Rule 5(7)), the Council shall, as soon as practicable, notify the applicant in writing that the application has been rejected and that the decision of Council is final.
+(10) If the Council rejects an application, the Council shall, as soon as practicable, notify the applicant in writing that the application has been rejected and that the decision of Council is final.

-(12) A right, privilege, or obligation of a person or organisation by reason of membership of the Society:
+(11) A right, privilege, or obligation of a person or organisation by reason of membership of the Society: